 Spirit of Radio

-For almost 90 years, millions of listeners have tuned in to the Met’s Saturday Matinee Radio Broadcasts.
-To date, the Met has presented more than 1,800 broadcasts, with opera lovers in 34 nations listening over the Toll Brothers–Metropolitan Opera International Radio Network.
+For 90 years, millions of listeners have tuned in to the Met’s Saturday Matinee Radio Broadcasts.
+To date, the Met has presented more than 1,800 broadcasts, with opera lovers in more than 30 nations listening over the Toll Brothers–Metropolitan Opera International Radio Network.
 Below is a small selection of noteworthy events in the annals of the longest-running continuous classical music program in American broadcast history.
 By Christopher Browner

 JANUARY 12–13, 1910 Lee de Forest, the self-proclaimed “Father of Radio,” uses a makeshift antenna on the Met roof to transmit Puccini’s Tosca, Mascagni’s Cavalleria Rusticana, and Leoncavallo’s Pagliacci via telephone systems to listeners as far as Newark, New Jersey.
 This is the first time an audience outside the opera house hears a Met performance.

 DECEMBER 25, 1931 The Met launches the first season of matinee radio broadcasts with Humperdinck’s Hänsel und Gretel (pictured above).
 Milton Cross, who would go on to host 851 performances, is the announcer.

 FEBRUARY 25, 1933 The Met launches its first radio fund drive.
 Donations from this and subsequent on-air appeals help the company survive the Great Depression.